usherlabs/logstore/packages/client/README.md

 ### **`stakeOrCreateStore(streamIdOrPath: string, amount: BigNumberish)`**

-Creates a stream in LogStore and/or stake some funds to an the provided stream.
+Creates a stream in LogStore and/or stake some funds to the provided stream.

 **`streamIdOrPath`** is the ID or path of the stream to be added.